Giulia RISPOLI

 Where: Malcanton Marcorà

-I am an Associate Professor in the History of Science at the Department of Philosophy and Cultural Heritage at Ca' Foscari University, and a Visiting Scholar at the Max Planck Institute of Geoanthropology (MPIGEA).
+Giulia Rispoli is Associate Professor of History of Science in the Department of Philosophy and Cultural Heritage at Ca’ Foscari University of Venice and a Visiting Scholar at the Max Planck Institute for Geoanthropology (MPIGEA).

-The second project, funded by the SPIN program, investigates various research trends that have emerged in the study of the "nuclear Anthropocene" since the Cold War.
-This includes the study of nuclear signals, such as radiogenic traces now considered the "golden spike" of the Anthropocene, the disruption of Earth's biogeochemical processes as proposed by nuclear winter theory, and the scientific, technological, visual and political contexts that have shaped the development of nuclear energy and materialities.
-Finally, the project addresses the normalization of nuclear phenomena through aestheticization and musealization.
+A second project, funded by the SPIN program, investigates major research trends in the study of the “nuclear Anthropocene” from the Cold War to the present.
+Topics include radiogenic signatures as a potential “golden spike” of the Anthropocene; perturbations to Earth’s biogeochemical processes studied through nuclear-winter theory and modeling; and the scientific, technological, visual, media, and political contexts that fostered the development of nuclear energy.
+The project also addresses the normalization of nuclear phenomena through aestheticization and musealization.

 Employment history: